sussexrick/umbraco-forms-854-regression/README.md

 # Umbraco Forms 8.5.4 regression

 When used with TinyMCE, Umbraco Forms 8.5.4 appears to save the result of a failed server-side validation so that the error cannot be corrected.
+This is logged as [Issue #441 ](https://github.com/umbraco/Umbraco.Forms.Issues/issues/441).

 This solution includes the same Umbraco code and config with Umbraco Forms 8.5.3 and Umbraco Forms 8.5.4.
 In both cases the admin user is `test@test.com` and the password is `testtesttest`.